 - 44. Notification of change of details - 45.
 Notification of change of circumstances - 46.
 Exemptions from requirement to hold driver licence - 47.
-Exemptions from requirement to hold motorcycle licence - 48.
+Exemptions from requirement to hold motorcycle licence - 47A.
+Exemption from requirement to hold motor cycle licence postal worker driving postal vehicle - 48.
 Exemptions from requirement to hold driver licence while operating self-propelled personal transportation device - 49.
 Interstate and international drivers